felipe-lugo/academic-kickstart/content/en/home/informaticas.md

 translationKey = "informatics"

-title = "Habilidades Informáticas" subtitle = ""
+title = "IT capabilites"
+subtitle = "about my knowledge in using computer applications"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.